cloudmanlabs/techadvisory/README.md

 This is basically a hack, because if we remove this screen the Selection Criteria subwizard stops working correctly.
 Why?
 No hecking idea.
 So we added a screen that looks like it's useful, which displays the list of invited vendors and gives the ability to add and remove them on projectEdit and accenture.newProjectSetUp.

+# Views and Blade

+Views are divided into 3 main sections, accentureViews, clientViews and vendorViews.

+About naming: Folders have Views attached because otherwise "vendor" would conflict with views from packages.

+There is also a Components folder, which keeps all the Components that are used throughout.

+## Components

+Components are separated into accenture, client and vendor, which correspond to the components used in those sections, and also options, and selectionCriteria.
+Options contains components for lists of options that go in Selects.
+SelectionCriteria contains components used for the Selection Criteria questions.

+Then, the components folder also has a lot of general components that are used all throughout the project.

 # Users

 There are three types of users: Accenture, Clients and Vendors.